 Beringer Tame Blog

+As an ecommerce recruitment agency, we often get a feeling for the changing sentiment of both employers and employees.
 To many people right now, job security has greater value than job satisfaction.
 However, with increasing optimism – largely down to the vaccine rollout – employees will become more confident about moving roles and employers must be ready.

 The pandemic has sadly resulted in job losses for many and latest figures reveal that the unemployment rate has hit its highest number in four years.
 This economic outlook has created a culture whereby those in a job are prioritising financial safety over satisfaction with their career path.